 Old Sale embroidery, dating back to the late 18th and early 19th century, is worked in bouclé stitch, giving it a looped, velvety appearance, on an even-weave linen or cotton base fabric.
 Cushion covers were popular, embroidered in either a monochrome geometrical design using dark red or navy blue, or multi-coloured stylised tree motifs depicted in bright blue, red, yellow and green.

-Sale embroidered door curtains, made in three vertical strips were embroidered separately using dark blue or deep red Floss silk and then sewn together.
+Sale embroidered door curtains, made in three vertical strips were embroidered separately using dark blue or deep red floss silk and then sewn together.
 The embroidery covered most of the bottom part of the curtain with minaret-like vertical decorations on the side and at the seams.

-A 19th-century form of Sale embroidery worked in bands of connecting geometric designs included diamonds, wave patterns and triangles, stitched in plaid stitch on linen or cotton, using red, cream, yellow, blue, purple or black Floss silk.
+A 19th-century form of Sale embroidery worked in bands of connecting geometric designs included diamonds, wave patterns and triangles, stitched in plaid stitch on linen or cotton, using red, cream, yellow, blue, purple or black floss silk.

 A style, now known as New Sale embroidery, was done from the late 18th century and was often used for cushion ends.
 It was worked in plait stitch with details in back, cross and running stitch.
 Most designs used more than one, usually dark, colour like black, dark blue or deep red.
 Designs include geometric friezes, bands of figures, and geometric shapes like diamonds, hexagons, squares and stars, as well as sprays of leaves and flowers worked diagonally within a square.